29 May 2022

 Marthe Keller

-Beautiful Swiss actress Marthe Keller (1945) appeared in several French, Italian and German films but she became a star when she played a beautiful princess in the TV series La demoiselle d'Avignon/The lady of Avignon (1972).
+Beautiful Swiss actress Marthe Keller (1945) appeared in several French, Italian and German films but she became a star when she played a beautiful princess in the TV series La demoiselle d'Avignon/The Lady of Avignon (1972).
 She then seemed to make it big in Hollywood with an award-winning role in Marathon Man (1976) and a much-publicised affair with Al Pacino.
-But the failure of Fedora (1978) halted a major international film career.
+However, the failure of Fedora (1978) halted a major international film career.
 She continued to act in European productions, and since 1999, she has had a new career as an opera director.

 Marthe Keller and Louis Velle in La Demoiselle d'Avignon (1972)